LuisP693514/javascript_project/README.md

 ## Gameplay

-{description of how the game works}
+The user spawns into the map

 ## Wireframe